How we price our services

 We’re a regulated business.
-This means we’re not allowed to earn more from network charges in any given year than the amount set for that year by the Australian Energy Regulator.
+This means we’re not allowed to earn more from network charges in any given year than the amount set for that year by the AER.
 We calculate a range of network prices (called network tariffs) for different categories of customers, in order to recover our allowable revenue.
 We obtain our income to operate through these network tariffs.
-Even if our network charges don't appear on the bills received by customers from their electricity retailer, retailers consider our network prices when setting their retail electricity prices and calculating your electricity bill.
+Even if our network charges don't appear on the bills received by customers from their electricity retailer, retailers consider our network prices when setting their retail electricity prices and calculating electricity bills.
 Find out more about our current prices

 The network tariffs we apply to each customer (and bill to their retailer) may include one or more of the following types of charges: